git-pull/tao-of-tmux/manuscript/05-session.md

 only takes a few seconds to update it.

 You can name it whatever you want.
-Typically if I'm working on multiple web projects in one session, I'll name is "web".
+Typically if I'm working on multiple web projects in one session I'll name it "web".
 If I'm assigning one software project to a single session, I'll name it after the software project.
 You'll likely develop your own naming conventions, but pretty much anything is more descriptive than the default.